cube-drone/tex_avery/vancouver_2029.md

 Chipless
 --------

-Of course, with all that in mind, it's becoming harder and harder to be chipless.
+It's becoming harder and harder to be chipless.

 Some people are voluntarily chipless.
 It's common among privacy advocates, fundamentalist religiosos, criminals, libertarians,